 - Location: Chantry Flat Rd, Arcadia, CA 91006

 The hike begins on the paved road right next to the bathrooms, past the locked gate.
-Remember that all of this downhill is uphill on the way back.
+Remember that all of this downhill on the way there and uphill on the way back.

 It continues down this trail for about a tenth of a mile before it reaches a spur on the right that heads off to Hermit Falls.

 This trail is a single track that is heading down into the canyon on switchbacks.
-It is beautiful as the lush plant life creeps over the trail providing shade.
+It is beautiful as the lush plant life creeps over the path providing shade.

-After crossing, you will see a sign that points you to Hermit Falls and lets you know it is three-quarters of a mile longer.
+After crossing, you will see a sign that points you to Hermit Falls and lets you know it is three-quarters of a mile longer each way.

 When you top out, you will head down again and will see the rocks near Hermit Falls in the distance.

-As you arrive, you will notice that this area is an extensive collection of granite rocks with the water flowing through a spot it has dug out over centuries of flow.
+As you arrive, you will notice that this area is an extensive collection of granite rocks with the water flowing through an area it has dug out over centuries of flow.

-I went on this adventure in an especially wet year, which made for a pretty impressive showing at the falls.
-There are multiple places to climb up on which give you some great views of the area and the waterfall.
+I went on this adventure in an unusually wet year, which made for a pretty impressive showing at the falls.
+There are multiple places to climb up on, which give you some great views of the area and the waterfall.

 There was not any safe way to get down to the bottom because of the water flow from the wet year, so I just checked it out from above without proceeding down.
-If you want to do some climbing though, or if the rope that is normally there is present, then you may be able to make it to the base.
+If you want to do some climbing though, or if the rope that is usually there is present, then you may be able to make it to the base (be careful though!).
 After hanging out for a while, I headed back the way I came.

-If you want to check out Sturtevant Falls while you are down here, then when you reach the sign where you crossed the water for the first time, it will point you in the direction of Roberts Trail.
+If you want to check out Sturtevant Falls while you are down here (which you should), then when you reach the sign where you crossed the water for the first time, it will point you in the direction of Roberts Trail.

-This short trail crosses the stream multiple times and goes past some of the areas man-made waterfalls as well.
+This short trail crosses the stream multiple times and goes past some of the areas man-made waterfalls.

-When you pass your final water crossing, you will be back at the Roberts bridge where you will meet up with the main Sturtevant Falls Trail.
-From here it is about one and a quarter miles to the falls, and I highly recommend you do it.
-You can read more about it here.
+When you pass your final water crossing, you will be back at the Roberts Bridge, where you will meet up with the main Sturtevant Falls Trail.
+From here, it is about one and a quarter miles to the falls, and I highly recommend you do it.

 Sturtevant Falls – Read more about it here.